yy28/sql-docs.zh-cn/docs/t-sql/language-elements/some-any-transact-sql.md

     ON Sales.SalesOrderDetail.ProductID = Production.Product.ProductID
     WHERE SalesOrderID = @OrderID
    )
-PRINT 'At least one item for this order cannot be manufactured in specified number of days.'
+PRINT 'At least one item for this order can't be manufactured in specified number of days.'
 ELSE
 PRINT 'All items for this order can be manufactured in the specified number of days or less.' ;